Toledo invariant of lattices in SU(2,1) via symmetric square: Introduction

 \section{Introduction}

 After Weil's local rigidity theorem of uniform lattices in semisimple Lie groups, there have been many generalizations in different contexts.
 Due to Margulis' superrigidity and Corelette's theorem, lattices in higher rank semisimple Lie groups and in quaternionic, octonionic hyperbolic groups are very rigid.
-Hence it is only meaningful to study the embedding of uniform lattices in real and complex hyperbolic spaces into bigger Lie groups.
+Hence it is only meaningful to study representations of uniform lattices $\Gamma$ in real and complex hyperbolic groups $SO(n, 1)$ respectively $SU(n, 1)$ into different Lie groups $G$.

-Several studies have been done for complex hyperbolic lattices in different Lie groups.
+Several studies have been done for complex hyperbolic lattices $\Gamma$ in various semisimple Lie groups $G$.
 In terms of maximal representations, Burger and Iozzi studied the representations of a lattice in $SU(1,p)$ with values in a Hermitian Lie group $G$ \cite{BI1, BI2}.
 Koziarz and Maubon \cite{KM} studied the similar representations in rank 2 Hermitian Lie groups.
 Pozzetti \cite{Po} deals with maximal representations of complex hyperbolic lattices in $SU(m,n)$.
 Recently Oscar-Garcia and Toledo \cite{GT} proved a global rigidity of complex hyperbolic lattices in quaternionic hyperbolic spaces.
-More precisely, they defined the Toledo invariant $c(\rho)$ of a complex hyperbolic lattice $\Gamma$ under the representation $\rho:\Gamma\ra PSp(n,1)$ by where $f_\rho$ is a descended map to $M=\Gamma\backslash PSU(n,1)/S(U(n)\times U(1))$ from a $\rho$-equivariant map from $H^n_\bc$ to $H^n_\bh$, $\omega$ is the quaternionic K\"ahler form on $H^n_\bh$ and $\omega_0$ is the complex K\"ahler form on $M$.
+More precisely, they defined the Toledo invariant $c(\rho)$ of a complex hyperbolic lattice $\Gamma$ under the representation $\rho:\Gamma\ra PSp(n,1)$ by where $f_\rho$ is a descended map to $M=\Gamma\backslash PSU(n,1)/S(U(n)\times U(1))$ from a $\rho$-equivariant map from $H^n_\bc$ to $H^n_\bh$.
+Here $\omega$ is the quaternionic K\"ahler form on $H^n_\bh$ and $\omega_0$ is the complex K\"ahler form on $M$.
 They showed that this invariant $c(\rho)$ satisfies Milnor-Wood inequality and the maximality holds if and only if the representation stabilizes a copy of $H^n_\bc$ inside $H^n_\bh$.
 Such a use of Toledo invariant goes back to Toledo \cite{Tol89} where he proves that a maximal representation from a surface group into $SU(1,q)$ fixes a complex geodesic.
 Hernandez \cite{Her91} also studied maximal representations from a surface group into $SU(2,q)$ and showed that the image must stabilize a symmetric space associated to the group $SU(2,2)$.